NanoBiOpticsLab/Software_PolMFM/README.md

 'Polyspace Bug Finder'	'3.4'

 ## Tutorial
-A step-by-step tutorial describing the analysis workflow is provided in this repository: Pipeline_PolMFM-tutorial.pdf.
+A step-by-step tutorial describing the analysis workflow is provided in this repository: **Pipeline_PolMFM-tutorial.pdf**.

 ## Data
 Image data should be in Tiff format.